finneyj2/jahlia.netlifywebsitefiles/README.md

 * Manage content with Netlify CMS

 Once the initial build finishes, you can invite yourself as a user.
 Go to the Identity tab in your new site.
 Click "Invite" and send yourself an invite.
 Now you're all set, and you can start editing content!

 ## Local Development

-Clone this repository, and run `yarn` or `npm install` from the new folder to install all required dependencies.

-Then start the development server with `yarn start` or `npm start`.
+Clone this repository, and run `yarn` or `npm install` from the new folder to install all required dependencies.Then start the development server with `yarn start` or `npm start`.

 ## Layouts